 Admission to an EMBA, on the other hand, absolutely prioritises professional work experience, including past and current roles and responsibilities as well as future aspirations, in the form of a coherent career plan.

 Both MBA and EMBA selection committees must be sure you’re the right person to earn a coveted position within their course.
 Without a clear picture of who you are and where you’d like the degree to take you, this is a difficult task.
-An application that focusses on the right specifics and therefore tells selection committees exactly what they need to know, makes their job much easier.
+An application that focuses on the right specifics and therefore tells selection committees exactly what they need to know, makes their job much easier.

 Finally, the EMBA executive MBA council often requires endorsement not just of the applicant, but also of the applicant’s employer.
-Selection committees must be convinced that the employer understands the unique pressure the course will place on the student, and has put support processes in place to ensure the individual’s success in the course.
+Selection committees must be convinced that the employer understands the unique pressure the course will place on the student and has put support processes in place to ensure the individual’s success in the course.

 Increasingly, employers will fully or partly fund the course fees, meaning they have a financial interest in the candidate’s success.
 This sponsorship is not a necessity of endorsement, but if it is the case, the employer will typically expect several years of service by the individual after graduation.
 This means it’s very much within the organisation’s interest for the candidate to have the time, space and bandwidth to learn all they can from the EMBA degree, maximising return on investment.

 Full-time MBA programs require a career break, typically for 24 months while the course is being completed.
 Of course, MBAs are also increasingly available in part-time and online formats that provide far greater flexibility.
-While MBA programs can be completed in two years or less, an executive MBA program tends to run to around four years.
+While MBA programs can be completed in two years or less, an executive MBA program tends to run for around four years.

 EMBA programs, on the other hand, are shaped around people who hold senior management positions and who simply cannot take a career break.
 EMBA courses, as a result, are mostly delivered in a part-time format.